 Explore the Outback at Kings Canyon (NT)

-For those who are not a fan of outback driving themselves, the 4 day Rock To Rock Tour will take you on a 4 day round trip from Uluru with stops at Kata Tjuta, Kings Creek Station, Kings Canyon and the big rock itself.
+For those who are not a fan of outback driving themselves, the 4 day Rock To Rock Tour will take you on a 4 day trip round the Northern Territory from Uluru with stops at Kata Tjuta, Kings Creek Station, Kings Canyon and the big rock itself.

 Kayak the Katherine Gorge (NT)